 I promise to continue to make Indigenous history and teachings an embedded part of my job as a teacher, as authentically as possible.
 I know that this means including real Indigenous voices as often as I can.

 I promise to make every effort to respect Indigenous cultures without appropriating them – never to teach what I do not know or am not entitled to share.

 I promise to continue to educate myself as much and as often as possible, to learn from Indigenous people living today, so that my teaching has value.

 I promise to stand with you in protesting the violation of our water sources and the desecration of our planet.

 I promise to challenge racism out loud when I have the chance.

-In keeping with my own Quaker upbringing, and in solidarity with you, I promise to sit in sacred circles, to listen to nature, and to remind myself every day of the profound interconnectedness of life on Earth.
+In solidarity with you, and in keeping with my own Quaker upbringing, I promise to sit in sacred circles, to listen to nature, and to remind myself every day of the profound interconnectedness of life on Earth.

 Having read the TRC’s report “Honouring the Truth and Reconciling for the Future”, including all ninety-four Calls to Action, I promise to ask my fellow Canadians to do the same.